 Tips for managers

 - Set time as soon as possible to talk to the people you supervise about performance and conduct requirements.

-- Communicate regularly with staff members about their performance.
+- Communicate regularly, openly and constructively with staff members about their performance.

 - Have systems in place to monitor performance.

 - Promote and recognise high performance.

 - Deal with inappropriate personal conduct or poor performance in a timely and supportive manner that is directed to the positive performance management principles and takes into account factors (work and non-work related issues) that may be affecting the employee.